rwynn/monstache-site/content/options/index.md

 The URL to connect to MongoDB which must follow the [Standard Connection String Format](https://docs.mongodb.com/v3.0/reference/connection-string/#standard-connection-string-format)

+For sharded clusters this URL should point to the `mongos` router server.

+## mongo-config-url (pre-release - build from git)

+### string (default "")

+This config should only be set for sharded MongoDB clusters.
+Has the same syntax as mongo-url.
+This URL should point to the MongoDB `config` server.

+Monstache will read the list of shards using this connection and then setup a listener to react to new shards being added to the cluster at a later time.

 ## mongo-pem-file

 ### string (default "")